 One significant factor in many people’s sedentary lives is having a job that involves a lot of sitting, such as an office worker, driver, or cashier.

-However, studies suggest that by taking short breaks every half an hour, people can reduce the amount of time they spend sitting and potentially increase their overall health.
+However, studies suggest that taking short breaks every half an hour can help reduce the amount of time they spend sitting and potentially increase their overall health.

 2. Get enough sleep

-Specifically, they suggest that there is a correlation between short sleep duration and poor quality sleep and an increased risk of developing obesity.
+Specifically, they suggest that there is a correlation between short sleep duration, poor quality sleep, and an increased risk of developing overweight or obesity.

 3. Do not skip meals